OpenTOSCA/tosca-normative-types/README.md

 > Adaptation of TOSCA YAML Normative Types for TOSCA XML.

+It also contains frequently used type definitions in the OpenTOSCA ecosystem.

 ## Haftungsausschluss

 Dies ist ein Forschungsprototyp und enthält insbesondere Beiträge von Studenten.